karmoid/cleanlogs/README.md

 ## Description

 Tool to remove old files on directory following some rules.
-rules are common file specifications (with * and ?) and age values based on Acces, Create and Modified file timestamp.
+rules are common file specifications (with * and ?) and age values based on Access, Create and Modified file timestamp.

 ## Settings